CombustionToolbox/combustion_toolbox_website/docs/source/modules/index.md

 ## Solvers

+Here we can find the documentation of the routines of the problems that can be solved in the Combustion Toolbox.
+We can distinguish three main types:
+   * Chemical equilibrium
+   * Shocks and detonations
+   * Rocket propellant performance

+***
 ```{eval-rst}
 .. automodule:: src.Solver
    :members:
 ```
+***

 ### Functions

+A collection of functions necessary to obtain different data

+***
 ```{eval-rst}
 .. automodule:: src.Solver.Functions
    :members:
 ```
+***

 <!-- ### Chemical equilibrium